lantrns-analytics/dbt_product_warehouse/README.md

 - You'll need to have the `dbt_utils` package installed, with a version of at least `0.5.0`
 - You'll need to provide values for the following variables in your `dbt_project.yml` file
   - `cdp`: CDP used to bring in event data.
 Default value is `segment`. see Limitations below.
-  - `cdp-source-name`: This points to your Segment source.
-You will need to [configure this](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources/).
+  - `cdp-source-database`: This points to your Segment database.
 Default value is `segment`.
+  - `cdp-source-schema`: This points to the Segment data for your product.
+Default value is `product_events`.
   - `cdp-pages-table`: This points to your raw segment table of pages.
 Default value is `pages`.
   - `cdp-tracks-table`: This points to your raw segment table of events.
 Default value is `tracks`.
   - `sessions-base-model`: This points to your model of sessions.
 Default value is `segment_web_sessions`.